jo/couchdb-best-practices/README.md

 ## Filtered Replication
 Filtered replication is a great way limit the amount of data synchronized on a device.

+Filters can be by id (`_doc_ids`), by filter function, or by view (`_view`).

-But be aware that replication filters other than `_doc_ids` are very slow, because they run on *every* document.
+Be aware that replication filters other than `_doc_ids` are very slow, because they run on *every* document.
 Consider writing those filter functions in Erlang.

+When using filtered replication think about deleted documents, and whether they pass the filter.
+One way is to filter by id (this might be an argument for keeping `type` in the id).
+Or deletion can be implemented as an update with `_deleted: true`.
+That way data is still there and can be used in the filter.

 ## Conflict Handling